Leasing vs Purchasing a Printer: Which Is Right for You?

 You can still opt for a maintenance or service contract, if desired, but it will not be required under the purchasing option.

-By purchasing your machine, you now become the sole owner of it, which means you can eventually sell it off when it is no longer needed for your office.
+By purchasing your machine, you become its sole owner, allowing you to eventually sell it when it’s no longer needed in your office.

-You shouldn’t expect a major return, though.
-Printers are a depreciating asset, and if you used the machine at a consistent volume for a long period of time, it would not yield a significant financial return for you.
+However, you shouldn’t expect a major return.
+Printers are depreciating assets, and if you’ve used the machine consistently over a long period, it’s unlikely to provide a significant financial return for you.

 3 Cons of Purchasing a Printer